The Invisible Life of Addie LaRue by V.E. Schwab, A whimsical fantasy-romance about a young woman who makes a deal with the devil.

 Synopsis

 In The Invisible Life of Addie LaRue, Addie LaRue is a young woman who trades her soul for immortality and a life of freedom.
 She will can live forever, but no one can remember her.
 It's a bargain she strikes with the devil out of desperation and a desire for more.
 Three hundred years later, Addie has learned to survive, but is still living a mostly invisible existence.
-Then, she walks into a small New York City bookstore, and meets a man who can remember her name and face.(The Detailed Plot Summary is also available, below)
+Then, she walks into a small New York City bookstore, and meets a man who can remember her name and face.(The Full Plot Summary is also available, below)

-Detailed Plot Summary
+Full Plot Summary

 Section-by-Section SummarySee the Section-by-Section Summary of The Invisible Life of Addie LaRueQuick Plot SummaryThe book switches between the past and the present to tell this story.